 Boarding Service Masters/Mistresses I with five years' recognised post-qualification experience may be considered for promotion to Assistant Warden at the Senior Social Work Assistant level for boarding sections with a capacity of 60 - 120 boarders.
-For boarding additional increments above the substantive pay of the Assistant Warden on the Social Work Assistant scale.
+For boarding sections with a capacity of less than 60 boarders, one of the Boarding Service Masters/Mistresses I may, with the approval of the Permanent Secretary, be assigned as Assistant Warden at the Social Work Assistant level and be granted a responsibility allowance equivalent to two additional increments above the substantive pay of the Assistant Warden on the Social Work Assistant scale.